poulad/BusVbot/README.md

 ### Systems Integration Tests

+[TelegramTests project] contains the Systems Integration test cases.
-Telegram bot tests mock the calls to the Telegram Bot API and use Docker Compose to run containers for other dependencies.
+The HTTP requests to the Telegram Bot API are mocked using([Moq]) and [Docker Compose] is used to run containers for other dependencies.

 Before running the tests, MongoDB and Redis should be up and running.